Bizovac: Population

-97.76% of the population are Croats (2011 census).
+97.76% of the population was Croat, as per the 2011 census.

+Colonist settlements of Grabik and Novaki Bizovački were established on the territory of the municipality of the village during the land reform in interwar Yugoslavia.

 Attractions

 Bizovac has a hotel and spa complex, with underground heated water originating from the remains of Pannonian Sea that covered the region.
 Bizovac also has one of the rarest and most beautiful Croatian folkloric costumes, and some of the finest cakes and cuisine.